georgiosKachrimanis/small_apps/README.md

-<h1> small_apps </h1>
+<h1> Small Apps </h1>

-This is going to be a repo with some small fun apps that I will be creating to improve my skills on Python
+This is a collection of small fun apps that I will be creating to improve my skills on Python!

 # Pomodoro Timer
 [pomodoro](/pomodoro/Readme.md)